 As stated by dedicated local Tracy Parker, the area is one that is abundant with many natural wonders.

 “Here, too, you find the southern hemisphere's largest extinct volcano, the Tweed Caldera, with rivers and creeks meandering through lush green valleys and towering rainforests,” she says.

-With the Tweed Valley region's 250,000 acres of World Heritage national parks lush in their greenery adorning this areas, Tweed Valley is a delight for anybody who truly appreciates
+With the Tweed Valley region's 250,000 acres of World Heritage national parks lush in their greenery adorning this areas, Tweed Valley is a delight for anybody who truly appreciates nature.

 Geographical and Cultural Diversity